benjamin-manning/website_benjaminmanning.io/content/authors/admin/_index.md

 # About me

-Outside of my work, you can find me hiking, biking, playing soccer, reading/napping, aggressively playing catan, noodoling on the guitar, or best of all - hanging with some friends.
+Outside of my work, you can find me hiking, biking, playing soccer, reading/napping, aggressively playing Settlers of Catan, noodoling on the guitar, or best of all - hanging with some friends.